-- 3.2 Mature students may earn up to 10 of the 14 remaining Grade 11 and 12 credits needed to meet diploma requirements in three ways: - i) Demonstrate achievement of the required secondary school curriculum expectations and receive credit through the challenge process; or - ii) Present education and/or training credentials and/or other appropriate documentation for assessment through the equivalency process; or - iii) At the discretion of the Principal, mature students may be granted up to 14 remaining Grade 11 and 12 credits if: - The mature student presents evidence of a completed postsecondary diploma and/or degree from an accredited Canadian postsecondary institution, including an Ontario Certificate of Apprenticeship and/or Qualification, they may obtain 14 Grade 11 and 12 credits through the challenge and equivalency processes combined. - 3.3 Mature students will earn a minimum of 4 Grade 11 and 12 credits by taking the necessary courses at a secondary school, through correspondence, or through any of the alternative ways described in OS.
-If a mature student who is working towards the OSSD under Ontario Schools has not already successfully completed each of the four Grade 11 and 12 compulsory credit requirements, a mature student must obtain a credit that meets the compulsory credit requirement(s) under Ontario Schools in each of the following: - i) English, Grade 11 only the following substitution is permitted: - students may count a maximum of three credits in ESL or ELD towards the four compulsory credits in English - the fourth credit must be for a Grade 12 compulsory English course - ii) English, Grade 12 no substitution is permitted - iii) Mathematics, Grade 11 or 12 no substitution is permitted - iv) Computer Studies, Science, Technological Education, or Math, Grade 11 or 12 - 3.4 Mature students who have previously accumulated 26 or more credits towards the diploma must successfully complete the required number of courses to bring their total number of credits up to 30 before they will be eligible to receive the OSSD.
-The principal shall determine which compulsory courses (if any) must still be completed by the student to earn an OSSD. - 4.1 Other OSSD requirements: - i) Mature students working towards the OSSD under OSS diploma requirements must also satisfy the literacy graduation requirement either through successful completion of the Ontario Secondary School Literacy Test or completing the Ontario Secondary School Literacy Course. - ii) Principals will determine the number of hours of Community Involvement activities that a mature student who is working towards the OSSD under OSS diploma requirements will have to complete. - 4.2 Appendix I, Summary of Diploma Requirements, 1974 1999 (OS, page 88 89) reviews which diploma requirements apply for mature students. - 4.3 Appendix 2, Guide to Determining Diploma Requirements for Students Transferring into Ontario Secondary Schools is to be used by the Principal as a guide to determine the number of credits and additional graduation requirements a mature student must complete. - 4.4 Appendix 3 to review required PLAR forms for mature students.
+- 3.2 Mature students may earn 10 of the 14 remaining Grade 11 and 12 credits needed to meet diploma requirements in three ways: - Demonstrate achievement of the required secondary school curriculum expectations and receive credit through the challenge process; or - ii) Present education and/or training credentials and/or other appropriate documentation for assessment through the equivalency process; or - iii) Successfully complete the course. - 3.3 Mature students will earn a minimum of 4 Grade 11 and 12 credits by taking the necessary courses at a secondary school, through correspondence, or through any of the alternative ways described in OS, section 10. - 3.4 Mature students who have previously accumulated 26 or more credits towards the diploma must successfully complete the required number of courses to bring their total number of credits up to 30 before they will be eligible to receive the OSSD.

+4.1 Other OSSD requirements:

+- Mature students working towards the OSSD under OSS diploma requirements must also satisfy the diploma requirement with regard to successful completion of the Ontario Secondary School Literacy Test. - ii) Principals will determine the number of hours of Community Involvement activities that a mature student who is working towards the OSSD under OSS diploma requirements will have to complete. - 4.2 Appendix I, Summary of Diploma Requirements, 1974 1999 (OS, page 88 89) reviews which diploma requirements apply for mature students. - 4.3 Appendix 2, Guide to Determining Diploma Requirements for Students Transferring into Ontario Secondary Schools is to be used by the Principal as a guide to determine the number of credits and additional graduation requirements a mature student must complete. - 4.4 Appendix 3 to review required PLAR forms for mature students.